MonoGame/MonoGame/Documentation/riemer_2d_4_spritebatch_features.md

 Now when you run this code, the carriage will be scaled down a lot so they fit on the flat areas.
 We just need to add some color to them!

-Or actually: remove some color, as in graphics programming the color ‘white’ is the combination of all colors together.
+Or actually: remove some color, as in graphics programming the color 'white' is the combination of all colors together.
 Every possible color is made up of 3 components: the Red, Green and Blue (RGB) components.
 If you add all of them together, you get white.
 If you only mix red an blue together, you get purple.
 If you use none of them, you get black.

 This is useful to introduce the Color argument in the SpriteBatch.Draw() method.
 Before the image is rendered to the screen, for each pixel XNA looks up the color of the image, and the color you specified in the SpriteBatch.Draw() method.
 Next, the Red components of both colors are multiplied with each other.
 The same is true for both Green components and both Blue components.
 The resulting color is rendered to the screen!

-Let’s say you want to render a white pixel to the screen, which has full Red, Green and Blue components: RGB = 1,1,1.
-Furthermore, say you’ve specified Blue as Color argument of the SpriteBatch.Draw method, having RGB = 0,0,1.
+Let's say you want to render a white pixel to the screen, which has full Red, Green and Blue components: RGB = 1,1,1.
+Furthermore, say you've specified Blue as Color argument of the SpriteBatch.Draw method, having RGB = 0,0,1.
 The resulting color will be 1\*0,1\*0,1\*1 = 0,0,1 = Blue.

 Second example: say you want to render the color 0.8,0.6,1 to the screen and you have specified 0.5,0.2,0.4 as Color argument.
 The resulting color would be 0.8\*0.5, 0.6\*0.2, 1\*0.4 = 0.4, 0.12, 0.4

-Sounds very complicated, but our example will show it’s not.
+Sounds very complicated, but our example will show it's not.
 The image of our carriage contains only white or grey pixels.
 Now try to set the Color argument to Color.Blue like this:

     spriteBatch.Draw(carriageTexture, player.Position, null, Color.Blue, 0, new Vector2(0, carriageTexture.Height), playerScaling, SpriteEffects.None, 0);

 Now if you run this code, you will notice the cannons have been rendered in blue.
 As explained above, this is simply because the Red and Green color components have been stripped away from the original colors.
 The completely white pixels have been replaced by fully blue pixels, while the grey pixels have been replaced by dark-blue pixels: Grey = 0.5,0.5,0.5 becomes 0,0,0.5 = darkblue.

-Now since we don’t want all our carriages to be rendered in blue, we retrieve the correct color from our PlayerData array:
+Now since we don't want all our carriages to be rendered in blue, we retrieve the correct color from our PlayerData array:

     spriteBatch.Draw(carriageTexture, player.Position, null, player.Color, 0, new Vector2(0, carriageTexture.Height), playerScaling, SpriteEffects.None, 0);